 You can’t have half your users pinging you at all hours of the night because Jira isn’t as fast as they want it to be, just as it’s unfair for those same users to wait eight seconds for a Jira issue to load.
 This is the reason we first introduced support for distributed teams in Bitbucket with smart mirrors.

 Now, we’ve added support for CDNs (content delivery networks) to our Data Center products.
 With a CDN, you’ll not only accelerate the experience of your geographically distributed users, but reduce the peak load on your primary application instances, boosting performance all around.
-CDN support is available for our Data Center editions of Jira Software 8.3 and Jira Service Desk 4.3, and coming soon to Confluence and Bitbucket.
+CDN support is available for our Data Center editions of Jira Software 8.3, Jira Service Desk 4.3, and Confluence 7.0, and coming soon to Bitbucket.
 Let’s take a look under the hood to see how it all works.

 What do CDNs do?